pkangISU/BCB546X/Unix_assignment/README.md

 cat snp_position.tail.txt

 ```
-* looking at the size of the files
+* Looking at the number of lines, words and characters of the files

 ```
 wc fang_et_al_genotypes.txt > fang_et_al_genotypes.wc.txt